Slaying of Gajasura

 The Gajasura story is described in two ancient Indian texts, Kurma Purana and Varaha Purana.
 Here is the story in brief:

-Gajasura wants to take revenge for the slaying of his father Mahishausura by Shiva’s consort Durga.
+Gajasura wants to take revenge for the slaying of his father Mahishasura by Goddess Durga.
 To fulfill his wish, he goes the Himalayas and performs tapasu.
 Brahma pleased with his tapasu, gives a vara (boon), which makes him very powerful.
 With this boon, he thinks he is invincible and starts tormenting people of Kashi (present-day Varanasi, India).
 When they complain to Shiva, he confronts Gajasura, and after a prolonged fight, he kills Gajasura with his trishula (trident).